HighlyHylian/MutationFrustrationFinal/README.md

 Press D or the right arrow to turn your ship right.

+Press Space or the left mouse button to shoot.

+CONTROLLER COMPATIBLE (I think)

 Use these controls to navigate through the battlefield and take down the alien forces.
 Good luck, captain!